AUM-Software-And-Development/operating_system_a/README.md

     sudo apt-get install -y nasm
     sudo apt-get install -y clang

-Step 6:
+Step 5:

     Send the command "make" in the operating Ubuntu container/from the development directory.

-    I'd like you to know that I don't update the makefile as often as the batchfile, because I prefer to use Windows as a complete build environment.
+    I'd like you to know that I don't update the Makefile as often as I update the Batchfile, because I prefer to use Windows as a complete build environment.

-Step 7:
+Step 6:

-    Run the output binary as a floppy in your emulator.
+    Run the output "Booting\OperatingSystem.bin" binary as a 1.2 inch floppy in your emulator.

     Try to keep in mind that software developers tend to change things without notice.
 If any of these commands fail, it indicates that a method was updated by the company/source code developer, or that a command was entered in an incompatible format.